Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Soil Moisture Needs

 Most deer-resistant shade perennials prefer moderate, consistent moisture.
 Well-draining soil enriched with organic matter prevents root rot.
-Coral bells and bleeding hearts are particularly sensitive to waterlogged conditions.
+Coral bells and astilbe are particularly sensitive to drying out, while hellebores prefer well-draining soil once established.
 Wildflower seed mixes are more adaptable but still benefit from regular watering during establishment.

 Planting Method